matlink/gplaycli/README.md

 Installation
 ============

-- Best way to install it is using pip: `pip install gplaycli` or `pip install gplaycli --user` if you are non-root
+- Best way to install it is using pip3: `pip3 install gplaycli` or `pip3 install gplaycli --user` if you are non-root
-- Cleanest way is using virtualenv: `virtualenv gplaycli; cd gplaycli; source bin/activate`, then either `pip install gplaycli` or `git clone https://github.com/matlink/gplaycli && pip install ./gplaycli/`
+- Cleanest way is using virtualenv: `virtualenv gplaycli; cd gplaycli; source bin/activate`, then either `pip install gplaycli` or `git clone https://github.com/matlink/gplaycli && pip3 install ./gplaycli/`

 Debian installation
 --------------------